GoogleCloudPlatform/datacatalog-tag-engine/README.md

 gcloud alpha firestore databases create --project=$TAG_ENGINE_PROJECT --location=$TAG_ENGINE_REGION
 ```

 Note that Firestore is not available in every region.
-Consult [this list](https://cloud.google.com/firestore/docs/locations) to see where it's available and choose the nearest region to $TAG_ENGINE_REGION.
+Consult [this list](https://cloud.google.com/firestore/docs/locations) to see where it's available and choose the nearest region to `TAG_ENGINE_REGION`.
 It's perfectly fine for the Firestore region to be different from the `TAG_ENGINE_REGION`. <br><br>

 10. Firestore requires several composite indexes to service read requests.
 Create those indexes: